 Terrain Traps & Signs of Instability

-Practical advice: if you observe these signs, retreat to safer ground and consult local patrol/bulletins.
+If you observe these signs, retreat to safer ground and consult local patrol bulletins.

 Safe Travel Practices

-• Carry and know how to use avalanche equipment: beacon, probe and shovel.
+Carry and know how to use avalanche equipment: beacon,

-Official Niseko avalanche bulletins (Nadare), local patrol updates and recognized avalanche education providers are the best sources.
-Always cross-check bulletins with current weather and patrol notices.
+Official Niseko avalanche bulletins (Nadare), local patrol updates and recognized avalanche education providers are the best sources for planning safe backcountry travel.
+Always cross-check bulletins with current weather, terrain conditions and patrol notices before heading into the mountains.

 *This educational page is a primer — it does not replace professional avalanche courses, snowpack testing or guided decisions by qualified professionals.*